ricktu288/ray-optics/CONTRIBUTING.md

 **Method 1: By e-mail**

 1. Save you work as a `.json` file using the "Save" button.
 If your work contains text labels, the text should be in English.
+If your work contains a background image (which can be loaded with "Open"), it should be in a separate file.
-2. Send the file to yttu@duck.com.
+2. Send the files to yttu@duck.com.
 Include the name of the example and your name to  be appear on the [list of contributors](https://github.com/ricktu288/ray-optics/wiki/About).

 **Method 2: Via GitHub**